 WRITTEN & PHOTOGRAPHED BY: ZUZU PERKAL

-It was all a dream… until it became a reality in September of this year when atx FACTORY opened it’s doors to the East Austin community.
+It was all a dream… until it became a reality in September of this year when Journey Coworking opened it’s doors to the East Austin community.
 The co-working space is based on a membership system, so everyone is afforded the opportunity to really get to know one another and build lasting relationships.
 Since they opened a few short months ago the membership allotment is almost full.
 They’re crushin’ it!

-SprATX had the opportunity to work alongside the Austin based designer icon Kim Lewis, master architect Mark Odom, as well as the FACTORY leaders and employees in the transformation of the former lighting warehouse.
+SprATX had the opportunity to work alongside the Austin based designer icon Kim Lewis, master architect Mark Odom, as well as the leaders and employees in the transformation of the former lighting warehouse.
 It has now been molded into an absolutely beautiful living work of art.
 There’s a sense of magic and wonder in the east side creative hub that’s worth checking out if you desire a new, exciting place to work from.